mwinokan/PoseButcher/README.md

 		tags = butcher.tag(mol)

+	4. Explore the expansion opportunities from a given atom in a virtual hit

+		result = butcher.explore(mol)

-	4. (Coming soon) Trim a parts of a compound that clash with a protein or leave the crystal
+	5. (Coming soon) Trim a parts of a compound that clash with a protein or leave the crystal

 		mol = butcher.trim(mol)

-	5. (Coming soon) Explore the expansion opportunities from a given atom in a virtual hit

-		result = butcher.explore(mol, index, direction)

 	6. (Coming soon) Score how well a virtual hit recapitulates shape and colour of the fragment bolus